wangyz1999/resume-web/content/authors/admin/_index.md

   url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Yunzhe Wang is a Computer Science Masters student at the Columbia University.
 His interests lies in the area of Robotics Learning, Representation Learning, and Computer Vision.
 He wants to understand the nature of intelligence and its embodiment in artificial agents.
+He has a long-term goal of contributing to the birth of strong AI.

 # Interests to show in About widget
 interests: